rickyg365/web_components/README.md

-# web_components
+# Web  Components
-A variety of different components and html, css,  js tricks and components
+A variety of different components using HTML, CSS, and JS tricks/components

+## Table of Contents
+- Component 1
+- Component 2